-To obtain a learner's permit in Virginia, you must be at least 15 years and 6 months of age.
+The minimum age to get a learner's permit is 15 years and 6 months of age.

-When applying for a learner's permit, you must complete an Application for a Virginia Driver's License (form DL 1P).
-You may complete this form before or after coming to DMV.
-Use your full legal name.Abbreviations and nicknames will not be accepted.
+To apply, you must complete an Application for a Virginia Driver's License (Form DL 1P) and pay the fees for both the permit and license.
+Use your full legal name, as abbreviations and nicknames will not be accepted.

-If you are under age 18, your parent, custodial parent or legal guardian must provide written consent by signing your application.
-A court order showing that you are an emancipated minor is acceptable in lieu of written consent.
+If you are under 18, your parent or legal guardian must provide written consent by signing your application.
+In lieu of written consent, a court order showing that you are an emancipated minor is acceptable.

 Your first driver's license will be valid for up to eight years, depending on your age when the license is issued, and will expire on your birthday.

 If you are temporarily authorized to be in the United States, a limited duration learner's permit will be valid only for the amount of time you are legally permitted to stay in the United States.
 If your authorized stay is less than 30 days from the day you apply, you will not be eligible to receive a limited duration learner's permit.
 The expiration of the permit will be the same as the expiration date on the document used to prove legal presence.[Back to Top]

 In addition to the requirements above, you will need to provide DMV with your out-of-state learner's permit.
 The time you held your out-of-state learner's permit will be counted toward the Virginia minimum holding period.